 Factors or Outside Influences Affecting Results - The County has not adopted an ordinance for mandatory recycling within the SWMA.
 Current economic patterns influence the degree consumers manage their waste.
 Individual materials continue to get lighter as packaging industry standards evolve, thus reducing recordable weights.
 Score recycling percentage also dependent on number of respondents to County's annual SCORE survey.
-Even after repeated letters and telephone calls, Environmental Services experienced lower 2018 survey responses.
-Additionally, lack of Big Box Store OCC tonnages provided by MPCA contributed to a lower 2018 SCORE recycling rate.
+2019 survey responses were significantly better in for 2019 than for 2018, assume business slowdown during the COVID-19 pandemic provided time for businesses to respond.

-Changes to Meet Target for 2019 - The ESD will continue public education efforts to encourage residents and businesses to recycle and reuse.
-Technical assistance is being provided to area schools to increase institutional recycling rates.
+Changes to Meet Target for 2020 - The ESD will continue public education efforts to encourage residents and businesses to recycle and reuse.
+Technical assistance was being provided to area schools to increase institutional recycling rates.